 - Complete a training session.

-Fill out the Becoming Involved in Liturgy Form to get started.
+Fill out the Get Involved form to get started.

 For more information contact Dr. John Paul Salay, Coordinator of Liturgy and RCIA.